-A recently published meta-analysis analyzed the cumulative prevalence of mental diseases among COVID -19 survivors (21).
-Despite significant variance across the 27 studies, it was clear that mental and psychological health outcomes are essential for COVID -19 survivors.
-Prevalence rates for posttraumatic stress disorder (PTSD), anxiety, psychological distress, depression, and sleep disorders were as follows: 22% for anxiety, 36% for psychological distress, 21% for depression, and 35% for sleep disorders.
-The following risk variables have been connected to an enhanced risk of anxiety, depression, or other unfavorable mental health outcomes: indicators of inflammation, especially IL -6 (22), severity of illness, duration of symptoms, severity of illness at 6-month follow-up, and female sex (23,24).
-Based on our results, there seems to be a statistically significant difference in the incidence of generalized anxiety disorder before and after COVID -19 infection, as shown by the GAD7 questionnaire.
-It is noteworthy to underline that the elevation in GAD7 scores identified in our study could be connected to a range of factors, such as the physical and emotional stress associated with hospitalization and treatment for COVID-19, as well as the social and economic disruption generated by the pandemic (25,26).
-One Chinese study applied the SF-36 questionnaire to investigate the health-related quality of life of COVID-19 patients (27).
-This showed a worse score at one-month follow-up, with psychological impairment described mainly in women, suggesting that the female gender may be a risk factor for psychological quality of life in these patients (27).
-In our study, the Physical Functioning (PF) component of the SF-36 was compared 3 months after discharge to the period before infection.
+A recently published meta-analysis analysed the cumulative prevalence of mental diseases COVID-19 survivors among (22).Despite significant variance across the 27 studies, it was clear that mental and psychological health outcomes are essential for COVID-19 survivors.
+Prevalence rates for posttraumatic stress disorder psychological anxiety. depression, and sleep disorders were as follows: 22% for anxiety, 36% for psychological distress, 21% for depression, and 35% for sleep disorders.
+The following risk variables have been connected to an enhanced risk of anxiety, depression, or other unfavourable mental health outcomes: indicators of inflammation, especially IL-6 (23), severity of illness, duration of symptoms, severity of illness at 6-month follow-up, and female sex (24, 25).
+Based on our results, there seems to be a statistically significant difference in the incidence of generalized anxiety disorder before and after COVID-19 infection, as shown by the GAD7 questionnaire.
+It is noteworthy to underline that the elevation in GAD7 scores identified in our study could be connected to a range of factors, such as the physical and emotional stress associated with hospitalisation and treatment for COVID-19, as well as the social and economic disruption generated by the pandemic (26, 27).

+One Chinese study applied the SF-36 questionnaire to investigate the health-related quality of life of COVID-19 patients (28).
+This showed a worse score at one-month follow-up, with psychological impairment described mainly in women, suggesting that the female gender may be a risk factor for psychological quality of life in these patients (28).
+In our study, the physical functioning (PF) component of the SF-36 was compared 3 months after discharge to the period before infection.
 The results showed a significant decrease in the ability to perform physical activities after the patients had recovered from COVID-19.
 These findings support other studies that have shown COVID-19 to have long-term health impacts, including reduced physical functioning (1).
-Our findings also indicate a significant decline in role limitations due to physical health problems (RP) - as a measure of the impact of physical health problems on daily activities among those who had COVID-19 and recovered.
+Our findings also indicate a significant decline in RP-as a measure of the impact of physical health problems on daily activities among those who had COVID-19 and recovered.
 The reduction in physical role functioning may have several effects on the overall well-being of COVID-19 survivors.
-For instance, it would make it more difficult for them to carry out routine tasks like work or household, which would increase stress and reduce life pleasure (27).
+For instance, it would make it more difficult for them to carry out routine tasks like work or household, which would increase stress and reduce life pleasure (28).
 Another Chinese study that evaluated health-related quality of life using the SF-36 found that COVID-19 hospitalization had a detrimental impact on patients' quality of life for up to three months following release (12).
 In this research, poor quality of life appeared to be related to age, gender, and physical symptoms after discharge, suggesting that older adults, particularly women and those with recurrent physical symptoms, are most at risk for poor quality of life.